 Jr. Paleontology Program

 This educational simulated excavation for “Junior Paleontologists” ages 4-12 is held 7 days a week at the Mammoth Site from June 1st through August 15th.
-Sessions are 10am, 11am, 2pm and 3pm daily June and July.
-11am and 1pm only August 1-15th.
+Sessions are 10am, 12pm, 1pm and 2pm daily.

 Paleontological excavation techniques are taught, including identification of replica mammoth and giant short-faced bear fossils.
 Wear appropriate clothing as participants get dirty.
 A parent or guardian must stay at the Mammoth Site during the program with seating available near the dig box.
 Photos and filming are encouraged.
 Participants bring home a fossil identification booklet and a Jr. Paleontologist completion certificate suitable for framing.